 Dr. Fox has been teaching at the university level since 2008.
 She has taught a variety of courses in the fields of sociology, interdisciplinary studies, and Latin American and Caribbean Studies.

-Dr. Fox’s teaching provides students with a social lens to understand how individuals are linked in to a global social order.
+Samantha’s teaching develops in students an ability to explain personal experiences through the lens of a society as a world-system.
 Her classes emphasize active learning through open discussion of social issues in a supportive classroom community.

 Essentials and Lower Division Courses